-The cost of residential care can vary considerably by location and depends on whether you also require nursing care, which your care needs assessment will determine.
-If you do require nursing care
+The cost of residential care can vary considerably by location and depends on whether you also require nursing or dementia care.

 See the table below for more information on average regional weekly care home fees around the UK for 2014/15.

 *Laing & Buisson Care of Older People UK Market Report 2014/15.

 | Region/Cost per week||Care home||Care home with nursing|

 |East of England||£659|

 |Yorkshire and the Humber||£513||£683|

 Source: Laing & Buisson Care of Older People, UK Market Report 2014/15.
 Please be aware the above figures are regional averages.
 Please note that these costs can be considerably higher depending on the quality of the accommodation and facilities offered.